japdlsd/wordle_hack/README.md

 # Wordle Hack: solver of Wordle

-This is a program which can play Worlde for you :)
+This is a program which can play Wordle for you :)

 ## Install (you don't have to, but if you insist ...)